D.C. National Guard commander added as witness to hearing on Capitol attack

 Walker oversaw the D.C.
 National Guard in its limited role responding to the possibility of violence ahead of the riot at the Capitol on Jan.
-6, which was spawned from a rally in support of president Donald Trump’s false claims that the election was stolen from him.
-The National Guard response was expanded hours after Congress was overrun, eventually including about 26,000 guardsmen through the Jan.
+6, which was spawned from a rally in support of President Donald Trump’s false claims that the election was stolen from him.
+The National Guard response was expanded hours after Congress was overrun, eventually including about 26,000 National Guard members through the Jan.
 20 inauguration of President Biden.
 Several thousand remain activated in Washington to provide security.

 Capt.
 Edwin Nieves, a D.C.
 National Guard spokesman, said Monday that Walker is open to testifying and cooperating with the investigation.